SOSC-School/SOSC23-livesessions/day1/01-docker/hands-on/03-networking.md

 ### Lab challenge

-__Goal__: create a service based on two containers:
+__Goal__: create a service based on JupyterLab container and try to access it from the browser

-1. WordPress
-2. MariaDB

-and then use your web browser to access wordpress on port 8080.

-!!! tip
-- Create a volume `db_data` to provide persistent storage for the DBMS
-- Create a network
-- Launch MariaDB (image name: `mariadb:10.6.4-focal`) with container name `db`, using the previously created volume, attaching it to the previously created network and pass environment variables to the container to configure it
-- Launch WordPress (image name: `wordpress:latest`) with container name `wordpress`, and pass environment variables to the container to configure it
-- Use the automatic DNS resolution feature of the previously created network to connect the two containers